-"The effect of a rail road communication with Panama, would, therefore in my opinion,
+"The effect of a rail road communication with Panama, would,

 be to unite the two oceans by ship canal.
 With the rail road, the world would see the